Moscow University Press

 For all those who are interested in the history of Russian science, education and social life in the late 19th – mid 20th centuries.

-For sociologists, philosophers, historians, social scientists, journalists and a wide range of readers who are interested in his heritage.
+For sociologists, philosophers, historians, social scientists, journalists, teachers of the sociology of journalism and mass communications, students as well as for a wide range of readers who are interested in his heritage.
+The editing and publishing work was carried out at the Faculty of Journalism, Lomonosov Moscow State University.

 For the design of the book the materials from N. G. Kartseva’s personal archive were used.